shaoru0302/InfiniTeaApp-Team-Project/doc/storyboard/view-and-reorder.md

 ## **Scenario: Access past orders from the homepage**

-- I open the app and I am on the homepage, When I tap on **"My Orders"** button.
+- I open the app, and I am on the homepage, When I tap on **"My Orders"** button.

 ![My Orders Page](../images/past-order/home-page.jpg)